alflennik/iui/README.md

 - Run `vsce package`.
 This generates a .vsix file.
 - Upload the .vsix file to https://open-vsx.org/ so it appears in Cursor.

+## Runtime Environment

-### Extending the Runtime
+### Development

-Since IUI is compiled to JS it might be necessary to add additional JS dependencies to the runtime.
-Any changes should be added to the compiler/scripts/rebuildJsRuntime.js script which builds the runtime/runtime.js file.
+Any changes, including new dependencies, should be added to the compiler/generateRuntimeEnvironmentScript.js file.
+After running that file with Node it will build an updated runtimeEnvironment/runtimeEnvironment.js file.